hdmf-dev/hdmf-schema-language/source/description.rst

 Namespaces are used to define a collections of specifications, to enable users to develop extensions in their own namespace and, hence, to avoid name/type collisions.
-Namespaces are defined in seperate YAML files.
+Namespaces are defined in separate YAML files.
 The specification of a namespace looks as follows:

 .. code-block:: python